 - The tubes often leave a little scar covering approximately one sixth of the eardrum.
 This scar is often permanent.
 There does not seem to be any long-term consequence of this scarring, but we’re not completely sure.
 Please note that recurrent ear infections with or without eardrum rupture can also lead to scarring.

 - Please note that ear tubes don’t always prevent ear infections.
 Some children will still get as many infections even with the tubes in, but the fluid drains out right away.

-- Many children benefit from ear tubes.
-Parents declare their child is a new person.
-The ear infections are gone.
-The hearing is improved.
-No more sleepless nights with a crying child.
-No more endless courses of antibiotics.
+- Many children benefit from ear tubes, parents declaring their child is a new person; The ear infections are gone, hearing has improved, no more sleepless nights with a crying child, no more endless courses of antibiotics.

-- General indication for tubes are chronic ear fluid for more than four to six months; or more than three ear infections in six months or more than five in one year.
+- A general indication for tubes are chronic ear fluid for more than four to six months, more than three ear infections in six months or more than five in one year.
 You and your doctor should decide together when it is the right time for ear tubes for your child.